 So basically, the concept is simple but it’s the details that matter.
 It’s a giant tube of fabric — a strategically designed, fabulous tube. 😉 With snaps and a separate belt.

 It’s these hand-sewn metal snaps that create the magic.
 They’re hidden along the hem and mix and match to literally snap your look together.
 The dress looks like a dress, not a piece of fabric snapped together.
 The cardigan looks like it’s supposed to be a cardigan, and so on.
 Each Chrysalis Cardi also comes with a belt made of the same material that’s needed for some of the looks.

-I think it’s a fantastic piece for travel — can even double as a blanket on a chilly plane — but it’s perfect for all types of events and situations even at home.
+I think this multiway dress is a fantastic piece for travel — can even double as a blanket on a chilly plane — but it’s perfect for all types of events and situations even at home.
 Date night dress?
 Check.
 Shawl for a chilly theater?
 Check.
 Top to wear out to brunch?
 Check.
 It does it all!

 It comes in three sizes: petite, medium, and maxi.
 I bought the medium/regular.
 I’m 5’7″ and generally wear a US 8 in clothes or a medium in mainstream brands.

 It retails for US$168.
 No, it’s not cheap but it’s crazy versatile and well made.
 Read up on why sustainable fashion is worth the extra money.

 My favorite way to wear it is the Grecian tunic and is the look I’m sporting below.
 It took a little finagling to get the fabric to wrap and lay correctly for my body type.
 The finished look was easy enough to achieve although it’s helpful to have an extra set of hands to help you get the look, at least the first couple of tries.